This Step: Get a Drivers License

 Get a Drivers License in Michigan

-For teens 15 and older to graduate from a Level 1 learner’s license to a Level 2 intermediate license, and for those 18 and older to obtain a full license, you must pass a driving skills test with an approved independent third-party tester.
+For teens 16 years old and older to graduate from a Level 1 learner's license to a Level 2 intermediate license, and for those 17 years old and older to obtain a full license, you must pass a driving skills test with an approved independent third-party tester.

 A) Ensure You're Eligible to Take the Road Test